paramraghavan/go/README.md

         i := i

         go func() {
-            defer wg.Done() // once this line runs, the wg counter is reduced worker(i)
+            defer wg.Done() // once this line runs, the wg counter is decremented by 1 worker(i)
         }()
     }